You are now in the main content area

 Work on campus and gain career experience while you study.

-About the Work-Study Program
+Student Benefits of the Work-Study Program

 Laurentian University offers Work-Study opportunities year round.
 Students must reapply every term to be considered for a position.